elixir-lang/elixir-lang.github.com/getting-started/io-and-the-file-system.markdown

 ```

 After `IO.write/2`, we can see the request sent by the `IO` module (a four-elements tuple) printed out.
 Soon after that, we see that it fails since the `IO` module expected some kind of result that we did not supply.

+The overly inquisitive reader can have a look and check what happens if you send such a message to a legitimate file process, but for the sake of this introduction, we better stop this deep from the surface.

 The [`StringIO`](https://hexdocs.pm/elixir/StringIO.html) module provides an implementation of the `IO` device messages on top of strings: